2018 Galactosemia Foundation Conference Frequently Asked Questions (FAQ)

 Q: Is there childcare available during the conference?

-A: Yes, on-site childcare will be provided during the conference by Corporate Kids Events, Inc. Childcare will be available on Friday, July 13th and Saturday, July 14th from 8:00 am until 6:00 pm.
-Corporate Kids Events, Inc. is the same on-site childcare provider that Galactosemia Foundation used since the 2012 conference in Dallas.
-Childcare is available for infants through 12 year old children.
-Children ages 9-12 will be in the Mighty G program, with some special on-site activities but still administered by Corporate Kids Events, Inc.
+A: Yes, on-site childcare will be provided during the conference by a professional childcare company Childcare will be available on Friday, July 13th and Saturday, July 14th from 8:00 am until 6:00 pm.
+Childcare is available for children from 0-12 years of age.
+Children ages 9-12 will be in the Mighty G program, with some special on-site activities but still administered by the childcare company and Galactosemia Foundation volunteers.

 Q: How much does on-site childcare cost?